 If doing this walk-through in summer you’ll likely find ripe fruit or ready-to-eat vegetables.
 A large wicker basket with a handle works well.
 If you don’t have one then a box, shopping bag or bucket/trug works as well.

-For berries we simply repurpose the clear clamshell containers that held tomatoes.
+For berries or cherry tomatoes (if they survive the trip to the kitchen!) we simply repurpose the clear clamshell containers that held tomatoes.

 You can also bring along some produce storage bags for greens and lettuce; root crops you will probably want to rinse first before putting into bags.